vitejs/awesome-vite/README.md

 - [vite-plugin-cesium](https://github.com/nshen/vite-plugin-cesium) - Integration with Cesium library.
 - [vite-plugin-mpa](https://github.com/IndexXuan/vite-plugin-mpa) - Out-of-box multi-page application (MPA) integration.
 - [vite-react-jsx](https://github.com/alloc/vite-react-jsx) - React 17's automatic JSX runtime for your entire bundle.
-- [vite-plugin-babel-compiler](https://github.com/yzydeveloper/vite-plugin-babel-compiler) - The plugin works with Babel to address some experimental features not supported by Esbuild. (eg: decorator)
 - [vite-plugin-spritesmith](https://github.com/evont/vite-plugin-spritesmith) - Converts a set of images into a spritesheet and SASS/LESS/Stylus mixins.
 - [vite-plugin-host](https://github.com/falstack/vite-plugin-host) - Allow you to use the custom domain for development.
 - [vite-plugin-linter](https://bitbucket.org/unimorphic/vite-plugin-linter) - Extensible linter framework that shows the linting output in the Vite output and the browser console, includes ESLint & TypeScript ootb.